CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Result and Analysis

 \textbf{Which culture is more represented in LLMs?} Here, we evaluate LLM performance using English prompts without any explicit country context.
 We then measure how models respond to events from each target country.

-\textbf{Results:} According to Table \ref{tab:bias}, the USA, Mexico, and Germany consistently achieve higher accuracy scores, while the UAE, Ethiopia, and India remain less accurately represented.
+\textbf{Results:} According to Table \ref{tab:bias}, \textbf{English prompt} column category, the USA, Mexico, and Germany consistently achieve higher accuracy scores, while the UAE, Ethiopia, and India remain less accurately represented.
 This suggests that certain cultures may be more prevalent in the underlying training data.